jtasonye/jtasonye/README.md

 ### 👋: About Me :

-I am a Computer Science student 🎒 at Gordon College, passionate about software and systems engineering. <br />
+I am a Junior, Computer Science Major 🎒 at Gordon College. <br />
 Here's a bit more about me:

 - 💻: Aspiring Software/Systems Engineer with hands-on experience in projects involving Powershell, API's, Databases, and more.